Room and Bird

 Room and Bird is a 1951 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
 The short was released on June 2, 1951, and stars Tweety and Sylvester.

+The film is set in a hotel which has a strict policy against the presence of pets.
+However, the respective owners of Tweety, Sylvester, and Hector have sneaked them inside, and the trio start chasing each other.
+Through an attempt of the doorman to evict Sylvester and Hector (two of the three he saw (off-screen)) through an intercom announcement, it is revealed that numerous pets were already living in the hotel in defiance of its policy.

+The title is a pun on room and board.

 Plot

 Two elderly ladies (one of which is Granny), the owners of Sylvester and Tweety, sneak their pets into a hotel where no pets are allowed.
 Sylvester, hearing Tweety's singing in the room next to his, writes a letter to the canary from his "Ardent Admirer".
-Tweety shortly discovers who his "admirer" is, and a chase ensues, which is cut short by the security guard, forcing both Tweety and Sylvester to run back into their rooms and the latter to disguise himself (as a lady in bed screaming for help from the policemen) causing the security guard after he entered his room without knocking to apologize and flee.
+Tweety shortly discovers who his "admirer" is, and a chase ensues, which is cut short by the house detective, forcing both Tweety and Sylvester to run back into their rooms and the latter to disguise himself as a lady in bed screaming for help, which causes the detective to apologize and flee.